The UK is at a pivotal moment which will decide how we all live – and how well.

 Global trade has never been more important to the UK than it is now.
 And there are many new opportunities to bring even greater choice and lower prices.

-A trade deal recently agreed between the EU and Japan – which the UK was part of and wishes to carry over – will provide real benefits for consumers.
+A trade deal recently agreed between the EU and Japan – which the UK was part of, and the substance of which the UK is seeking to carry over into its own deal with Japan – will provide real benefits for consumers.